 This is why our average candidate applies to five or more schools.
 For some, this means applying to schools from a range of tiers.
 For others, this means spreading their application eggs across multiple top-tier-school baskets.

 Of course, the target list for all candidates must match the candidate profile.
-Be sure that you have not only a wide enough list but also one that is reasonable based on your GPA, GMAT/GRE score and specific consulting experience.
+Be sure that you have not only a wide enough list but also one that is reasonable based on your GPA, GMAT/GRE score, and specific consulting experience.
 Personal MBA Coach prides itself on offering open and honest feedback on your chances of success at any given school.
 We want our candidates to reach high but to be strategic and realistic as well.
+Do not miss our blog on school selection if you want to learn more.